joshelser/accumulo-devserver/README.md

 4. Run ```vagrant up``` from within the project directory.
 You'll need at least 2Gb free.
 5. Run ```vagrant ssh``` from within the project directory to get into your VM, or open up the VirtualBox Manager app to tweak settings, forward ports, etc.
 6. The app can now be accessed at port 10.211.55.111.
-To make it accessible at "accumulo-dev-box", add the following to the end of your /etc/hosts file: ```10.211.55.111 accumulo-dev-box```
+To make it accessible at "accumulo-devbox", add the following to the end of your /etc/hosts file: ```10.211.55.111 accumulo-devbox```
+7. To connect to it from a client:
+  - Instance name: accumulo
+  - Zookeeper server: localhost:2181